mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 And you will be up to date with all your whitelisted domains included automatically for you now.

 ************************************************
-# AUTO UPDATING:
+# AUTO UPDATING WITH CRON:

-See the latest auto updater bash script contributed by @lutaylor at:
+See the latest auto updater bash script for Apache 2.2 and 2.4 contributed by @lutaylor at:

 https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/blob/master/update-apacheblocker.sh